enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

 Controlling Enzo data output
 ============================

+How and when Enzo outputs data is described below.
-There are 5 timing methods, 2 output formats, two pitfalls when determining how to output data from your Enzo simulation.
+There are five ways to control when data is output, two output formats, and two pitfalls when determining how to output data from your Enzo simulation.

 Data Formats and Files